7 Household Items That Should Never Be Flushed Down the Toilet

 Does flushing feminine hygiene products cause damage to my pipes?

-There is no need to worry, most "flushable" wipes don’t actually break down easily and can cause clogs in your pipes.
+Yes, many "flushable" wipes don’t actually break down easily and may cause clogs in your pipes.

 Can I put baby wipes in the toilet?

-No. Baby wipes should never be flushed down the drain since they are not able to dissolve easily and can cause obstructions.
+No. Baby wipes shouldn’t be flushed down the toilet since they won’t dissolve easily and can cause blockages.

 Are paper towels safe to flush?

-No. Paper towels are more dense than toilet paper and will not break down with the same ease, resulting in the possibility of clogging in your plumbing system.
+No. Paper towels are more dense than toilet paper, and they do not break down as easily, leading to possible clogs in your plumbing system.

 No. Medical treatments can cause a contamination of our waterways.
-Therefore, it’s essential to dispose of them properly by taking them to a designated location for disposal.
+It’s essential to dispose of them properly by taking your medications to the designated drop-off location.

-If you find yourself dealing with the problem of a blocked drain, don’t hesitate to call our professional plumbing solutions via Sydney Blocked Drain Plumbing .
-We offer unblocking blocked drains, drain clearing, CCTV drain inspection as well as pipe relining services to make sure your home remains free from issues with drainage.
+If you’re dealing with a blocked drain, don’t hesitate to contact our professional plumbing assistance by calling Sydney Blocked Drain Plumbing .
+We provide unblocking blocked drains as well as drain clearing CCTV drain inspection as well as pipe relining services to ensure your home is free of plumbing issues.
 Call us now to make an appointment.

 Additional Information